NTTdocomo-openstack/nova/nova/virt/baremetal/doc/pxe-bm-installation.rst

 Deplyment Kernel/RAMDisk per Image
 ----------------------------------

-You can also specify a deploymant kernel/ramdisk by Glance's properties; deploy_kernel_id and deploy_ramdisk_id.
-These properties take precidence over ones in nove.conf.
+You can also specify a deploymant kernel/ramdisk by Glance's properties;
+deploy_kernel_id and deploy_ramdisk_id.
+These properties take precidence over ones in nova.conf.

 Example: set the properties to an image (29b99aad-99b7-4e58-bd55-7640eb8ea9ae)::